jamileazeredo/qa-portfolio/details/sprint-7-summary.md

-# Sprint 7 — Test Automation Setup (Python/Selenium)
+# Sprint 7–8 — Test Automation (Python/Selenium)

 🔗 [View the full project repository](https://github.com/jamileazeredo/QA-Brazil_Python_Automation)

-This project marks the start of my transition from manual to automated testing, using Python, Selenium, and pytest.
-I set up a dedicated virtual environment, structured the project into modular files (test data, helper functions, and test class), and defined 8 test method stubs following pytest naming conventions — each mapped to a real step in a ride-booking flow.
-Full Selenium test logic will be implemented in the following sprint.
+This project marked my transition from manual to automated testing, using Python, Selenium, and pytest.
+I structured the project following the Page Object Model (POM) pattern, separating page interactions from test logic, and implemented 8 automated tests covering the full ride-booking flow — from setting a route to completing checkout.
+All tests pass, and the project was approved on first review.

 ---